xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <a name="MT4002"></a>

 ### MT4002: Failed to compile the generated code for P/Invoke methods.
-Please file a bug report at https://github.com/xamarin/xamarin-macios/issues/new

 Failed to compile the generated code for P/Invoke methods.
 Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).